Can I Eat Expired Blue Mussel?

 What's the difference between expiration and best quality dates?

 Sure!
 So, expiration dates and best quality dates for Blue Mussels are important to know.
-The expiration date indicates when it's no longer safe to eat the mussels due to potential bacteria growth, even if they still look okay.
+The dates are manufacturer guidance and not absolute safety indicators to eat the mussels due to potential bacteria growth, even if they still look okay.
 On the other hand, the best quality date suggests when the mussels may start to lose their freshness, flavor, or texture.
 For example, if you have a pack of Blue Mussels and the expiration date is tomorrow, it's best not to risk it, even if they look fine.
 However, if the best quality date is today, they might still be safe to eat tomorrow, but they probably won't taste as good.
 Personally, I always follow the expiration dates for seafood to be safe.
 I'd rather not take any chances with food safety.
 As for best quality dates, I might still use the mussels a day or two after, but I'd expect a slight decline in taste.
 It's always better to be safe than sorry when it comes to seafood!

 How can I tell if Blue Mussel has gone bad?